alexklibisz/elastiknn/readme.md

 ElastiKnn is an Elasticsearch plugin for exact and approximate nearest neighbors search in high-dimensional vector spaces.

+## Work in Progress

+This project is very much a work-in-progress.
+I've decided to go ahead and make the repo public since some people have expressed interest through emails and LinkedIn messages.
+If you want to contribute, you'll have to dig around quite a bit for now.
+The Makefile is a good place to start.
+I'll do my best to keep the readme updated and am considering making a Github project board to track my ongoing work.

 ## Features

 1. Exact nearest neighbors search.
 This should only be used for testing and on relatively small datasets.